Cancer: Predisposition and genetic testing

-Genetic testing for individuals at high risk of certain cancers is recommended by unofficial groups.
+Genetic testing for individuals at high risk of certain cancers is recommended by some groups.
 Carriers of these mutations may then undergo enhanced surveillance, chemoprevention, or preventative surgery to reduce their subsequent risk.

 Management

 Many treatment options for cancer exist.
 The primary ones include surgery, chemotherapy, radiation therapy, hormonal therapy, targeted therapy and palliative care.
 Which treatments are used depends on the type, location and grade of the cancer as well as the patient's health and preferences.
 The treatment intent may or may not be curative.

 Chemotherapy

 Chemotherapy is the treatment of cancer with one or more cytotoxic anti-neoplastic drugs (chemotherapeutic agents) as part of a standardized regimen.
 The term encompasses a variety of drugs, which are divided into broad categories such as alkylating agents and antimetabolites.
 Traditional chemotherapeutic agents act by killing cells that divide rapidly, a critical property of most cancer cells.

 It was found that providing combined cytotoxic drugs is better than a single drug, a process called the combination therapy, which has an advantage in the statistics of survival and response to the tumor and in the progress of the disease.
 A Cochrane review concluded that combined therapy was more effective in treating metastasized breast cancer.
 However, generally it is not certain whether combination chemotherapy leads to better health outcomes, when both survival and toxicity are considered.

 Targeted therapy is a form of chemotherapy that targets specific molecular differences between cancer and normal cells.
 The first targeted therapies blocked the estrogen receptor molecule, inhibiting the growth of breast cancer.
 Another common example is the class of Bcr-Abl inhibitors, which are used to treat chronic myelogenous leukemia (CML).
 Currently, targeted therapies exist for many of the most common cancer types, including bladder cancer, breast cancer, colorectal cancer, kidney cancer, leukemia, liver cancer, lung cancer, lymphoma, pancreatic cancer, prostate cancer, skin cancer, and thyroid cancer as well as other cancer types.